oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   default_type, length, precision, scale)`` was deprecated in python-oracledb 1.4 but will still work and will be removed in a future version.

-- The attribute :attr:`Connection.maxBytesPerCharacter` is deprecated.
-This will return a constant value of *4* since encodings are always UTF-8.
+- The attribute ``Connection.maxBytesPerCharacter`` has been removed.
+This used to return a constant value of *4* since encodings are always UTF-8.

 - In python-oracledb, the name of the size argument of :meth:`Cursor.fetchmany()` is ``size``.
 This change was done to comply with